primesearch/LLR/linux64llr/Readme.txt

     - All NewPgen file formats are accepted, except the Primorial ones.
     - For more details, consult in-line help of NeWPgen or Appendix below.

-    - Moreover, LLR accepts these ABC FORMATS headers :
+    - Moreover, LLR accepts these ABC FORMAT DESCRIPTORS :

       - Two numbers per data line formats :